gbzarelli/opentelemetry-playground/project-one/README.md

 # Project One

-Studies about OpenTelemetry Architecture with Prometheus;
+Studies about OpenTelemetry Architecture with Prometheus using Frameworks;

 ## Studies Links